 | EWI system above plinth zone | 4–10 mm (render only) | 10 mm PVC | 3.0 m |

 Get the height right first: a bellcast bead only works properly if it sits high enough to throw rain clear of paving splash-back, but low enough to protect the bottom edge of the render.
-In practice, that means fixing it at DPC level or at least 150 mm above finished ground level, whichever is higher.
-If it is set too low, paving splash-back will repeatedly wet and dirty the drip edge; if it is set too high, you leave an exposed band of masonry below the render that is more vulnerable to moisture and weathering.
+In practice that means fixing the bead at DPC level or at least 150 mm above finished ground level, whichever is higher.
+Set too low, paving splash-back repeatedly wets and dirties the drip edge; set too high, an exposed band of masonry below the render remains vulnerable to moisture and weathering.
+Installers consistently report that the elevations that age best are the ones where this datum was struck before the scaffold went up.

 - Strike a level datum line.
-Use a laser level or chalk line to mark the bellcast bead position across the full elevation.
-Double-check that this line is at least 150 mm above the final planned patio or driveway level — not simply the current ground level, which may later be raised by paving, topsoil, or landscaping works.
-Cross-check against the DPC height marked on the architectural drawings.
+Use a laser level or chalk line to mark the bellcast position across the full elevation.
+Confirm the line sits at least 150 mm above the final planned patio or driveway level — not simply the current ground level, which may later be raised by paving, topsoil, or landscaping works.
+Cross-check against the DPC height marked on architectural drawings.

 - Prepare the substrate.
 Remove loose mortar, dust, and efflorescence from the fixing zone using a stiff brush.
 On painted or sealed substrates, key the surface with coarse sandpaper to improve adhesive bond.
 The substrate must be dry and free of frost.

 - Apply adhesive mortar.
-Trowel a continuous bed of basecoat adhesive mortar along the marked line using a 10 mm notched trowel.
+Trowel a continuous bed of basecoat adhesive along the marked line using a 10 mm notched trowel.
 A continuous bed is preferable to spot dabs because it prevents the bead from rocking during render application and eliminates voids where moisture could collect behind the profile.
+The EPS adhesive and basecoat layer products in the Renders World range are the standard specification for this bedding.

 - Embed the bead.
-Align the upper wing of the bellcast bead with the chalk line, ensuring the drip lip projects outward and downward.
+Align the upper wing with the chalk line, ensuring the drip lip projects outward and downward.
 Press firmly into the adhesive bed.
-On blockwork substrates without EWI, non-corrosive mechanical fixings (hammer-in plugs or nail clouts) may be added at 300–700 mm centres for additional security — but avoid mechanical fixings through insulation boards on EWI systems, as these create thermal bridge points.
+On blockwork substrates without EWI, non-corrosive mechanical fixings may be added at 300–700 mm centres for additional security — but avoid mechanical fixings through insulation boards on EWI systems, as these create thermal bridge points.

 - Join consecutive lengths.
-Butt-join bead lengths tightly, ensuring no gap wider than 1 mm.
-Overlap the mesh wings by a minimum of 100 mm, bedding the overlap into fresh mortar.
+Butt-join bead lengths tightly with no gap wider than 1 mm.
+Overlap any mesh wings by a minimum of 100 mm, bedding the overlap into fresh mortar — the full mesh discipline is covered in the fibreglass mesh overlap guide.
 Stagger joints at least 300 mm away from window and door openings.
 At external corners, mitre-cut both beads at 45° for a clean intersection.

 Key Takeaway: Always clean the underside of the bellcast drip lip before the render cures — a render bridge as narrow as 2 mm is enough to defeat the capillary break and channel water back onto the substrate, causing the same damp and staining problems the bead was installed to prevent.

 A second common error is installing bellcast beads after corner beads and stop beads have already been embedded.
-Bellcast beads must be fixed first to establish the lower datum line, because the basecoat layers at the junction between horizontal and vertical profiles need to be tied together wet-on-wet.
+Bellcasts must be fixed first to establish the lower datum line, because the basecoat layers at the junction between horizontal and vertical profiles need to be tied together wet-on-wet.
 If the bellcast is fitted after adjacent profiles are set, the cold joint between them cracks within the first thermal cycle and opens a direct water path into the substrate.
-The correct sequence on any UK facade is: bellcast first, then stop beads, then corner beads — planning this sequence before scaffolding goes up prevents costly rework.
+The correct sequence on any UK facade is bellcast first, then stop beads, then corner beads — the specific corner-bead installation method is detailed in the corner bead installation guide.

 - Avoid mechanical fixings through EWI: On insulated facades, nails and screws through the insulation board create thermal bridges and moisture paths — use adhesive mortar only, priming the substrate and mixing the mortar slightly stiffer if the bead will not hold in cold weather.